enviodev/docs/blog/2023-11-15-simplify-data-retrieval-multi-chain-dapps.md

 }
 ```

 Envio allows users to specify a single handler to process common events across contracts deployed on multiple networks.
-The code snippet example below uses Typescript as the preferred language.
+The code snippet example below uses TypeScript as the preferred language.

 ```typescript
 import {